aoeldemann/fluent10g/docs/installation.rst

   make -C $FLUENT10G hw

-Synthesis and implementation will take a while, so please be patient! :-)
+Synthesis and implementation will take a while, so please be patient! :-) If everything goes well, the bistream file should be located at `$FLUENT10G/hardware/project/fluent10g.runs/impl_1/fluent10g_wrapper.bit`.

 Programming the FPGA
 --------------------